Image

 Few pieces of advice are well-founded

 The study, published in the Annals of Internal Medicine, was conducted by an international team of researchers.
 They have previously analyzed medical recommendations from the National Institute for Health and Care Excellence (NICE) in the UK.
-This organization is behind 379 recommendations of advice and interventions that healthcare professionals should give to patients, with the aim of changing their lifestyle.
+This organization is behind 379 recommendations of advice and interventions that healthcare professionals should give to patients, to change their lifestyle.

-In only 3% of cases there were scientific studies showing that the advice has positive effects in practice.
-A further 13% of this advice had some evidence, but with low certainty.
+In only 3% of cases, scientific studies were showing that the advice has positive effects in practice.
+A further 13% of this advice had some evidence but with low certainty.
 The researchers also reviewed additional guidelines from other influential institutions around the world and found that these often overestimate the positive impact of the advice and rarely take disadvantages into account.

 “Trying to improve public health by giving lifestyle advice to one person at a time is both expensive and ineffective.
 Resources would probably be better spent on community-based interventions that make it easier for all of us to live healthy lives,” says Minna Johansson, who also believes the advice could increase stigmatization for people with e.g., obesity.